 Green County Child Advocacy Center

-The Green County Child Advocacy Center is a supportive and safe place for children who may have been abused or have witnessed an act of violence.
-The center brings together a team of professionals who are specially trained in investigating and evaluating abuse & neglect cases and helping children and their families.
+The Green County Child Advocacy Center, located in Monroe, Wisconsin, is a supportive and safe place for children who may have been abused or have witnessed an act of violence.
+A team of professionals who are specially trained in investigating and evaluating abuse & neglect cases and helping children and their families is brought together at the Green County Child Advocacy Center.
 To learn more about how Child Advocacy Centers help kids, check out this brief introduction video from the National Children's Alliance.

 What is the Green County Child Advocacy Center?

-Children and families in crisis need assistance in navigating the multiple systems involved in the CAC response and the Green County CAC partners with local advocacy organizations to provide this support.
+Children and families in crisis need assistance in navigating the multiple systems involved in the CAC response and the Green County Child Advocacy Center partners with local advocacy organizations to provide this support.
 The child and family have access to an advocate who provides services and resources to ensure a consistent support and a network of helping professions to ensure individuals have a sense of restored safety and stability.
-The Green County CAC has linkage agreements with the Sexual Assault Recovery Program (SARP) and Green Haven Family Advocates, however individuals referred to our CAC have the right to decline advocacy services or work with an advocacy organization they are already established with.
+The Green County Child Advocacy Center has linkage agreements with the Sexual Assault Recovery Program (SARP) and Green Haven Family Advocates, however individuals referred to our CAC have the right to decline advocacy services or work with an advocacy organization they are already established with.
 Advocacy services are available in both Spanish and English.

 Mental Health Treatment

-Evidence-based, trauma-focused mental health services are at the core of services for the Green County CAC.
+Evidence-based, trauma-focused mental health services are at the core of services for the Green County Child Advocacy Center.
 Every child that receives interview services at our CAC is offered a trauma focused assessment and follow up services at no cost to the family.
 The therapist offers services that support the child and family.

 Evidence shows parental/family support is often the key to the child’s recovery and ongoing protection.
 Research shows that childhood abuse is a direct predictor of mental illness and other lifelong health impacts.
 Trauma informed mental health treatment for children reduces these risks and lessens immediate and long-term harm.